 Why your skin doesn’t snap back after weight loss

 During this time where the skin stretches and remains stretched, the collagen and elastin fibres degrade, just as they do in old age.
 Collagen acts to firm and strengthen the skin, while elastin is what gives your skin elasticity and allows it to stay tight.
 When these proteins are damaged, your skin’s ability to retract decreases.
 Regardless of how slowly or quickly you lose weight, if your skin has been stretched for several years, it’s likely you’ll experience excess skin.

-It’s not just the length of time you’ve been overweight for or the amount of weight you’ve lost that affects your skin.
-Age, genetics, sun exposure and smoking all impact your skin’s collagen production and how well you respond to weight gain or loss.
+It’s also not just the length of time you’ve been overweight for, or the amount of weight you’ve lost that affects your skin.
+Age, genetics, sun exposure, and smoking, all contribute to your skin’s collagen production and how well you respond to weight gain or loss.
 Excess skin after extreme weight loss can:

 - Cause physical discomfort and interfere with everyday activities, particularly if the weight loss is more than 50kgs.

 - Discourage physical activity due rubbing/chafing of the skin.

 - Result in skin irritations including rashes, ulcers and infections due to trapped perspiration.